-Are you mapping your customers’ journeys?Digital
+Are you mapping your customers’ journeys?Analytics

 In eTip 230, we discussed utilizing personas to visualize your business’ current and potential customer segmentation.
 Now we look toward customer journey as a way of mapping out the emotional path those personas take when engaging with your company.

 The customer journey map helps visually relate the emotional attitude customers have with your company as they progress through the decision making process.
 It helps clarify everything from why a customer bought a product to why they selected your business.

 Some journey maps include customer requirements, opportunities and challenges faced when making these decisions.
 Most maps include storyboards, which visually represent the sequence of steps through icons providing insight into the context of each situation and allowing you to see the big picture.